TEAS 7 Time Management: Pacing Strategies for Every Section

 - Checkpoint: You should be at question 19 by the 30-minute mark.

-🔬 Science (60 min / 50 questions)
+π¬ Science (60 min / 50 questions)

 - Science is the tightest section.
 Do not spend more than 90 seconds on any single question in Pass 1.
+SATA questions are especially time-consuming here, so budget extra time for them.

 - Anatomy & Physiology questions are typically recall-based (fast).
 Scientific reasoning questions involve reading and analysis (slow).
 Do A&P first.